main-branch/process_executer/README.md

 to multiple destinations, and providing detailed result information.

-This README documents the HEAD version of process_executer which may contain unrelease information.
+This README documents the HEAD version of process_executer which may contain unreleased information.
 To see the README for the version you are using, consult RubyGems.org.
 Go to the [process_executer page in RubyGems.org](https://rubygems.org/gems/process_executer), select your version, and then click the "Documentation" link.